 - Democracies do not go to war against each other

-- Hence, entire world must be made democracy
+- Hence, the entire world must be made democratic

 - Many states are not democratic today